IQSS/dataverse/doc/sphinx-guides/source/developers/dataset-migration-api.rst

 Publish a Migrated Dataset
 --------------------------

 The call above creates a Dataset.
-Once it is created, other APIs can be used to add files, add additional metadata, etc. When a version is complete, the following call can be used to publish it with its original publication date
+Once it is created, other APIs can be used to add files, add additional metadata, etc. When a version is complete, the following call can be used to publish it with its original publication date.

 .. note:: This action requires a Dataverse installation account with super-user permissions.